georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Clinical evaluation: After participation in a drug use program, the court may require the offender to participate in clinical evaluation.

 • Probation: In addition to criminal penalties or as part of an alternative resolution program, the court may place a DUI offender on probation.
-During this period, the court will monitor the offender’s compliance with other court’s requirements for the offender’s particular sentence.
+During this period, the court will likely monitor the offender’s compliance with other court’s requirements for the offender’s particular sentence.

 • Driver’s license suspension: DUI convicts in Georgia may get a license suspension for between one (1) to three years, depending on whether it is a first, second, or third offense.
 In some cases, the Department of Driver Services may permanently revoke the offender’s license.
 Additionally, depending on how many points the driver has accumulated on the driver’s record, the Department of Driver Services may suspend the offender’s license.